PavanRangani/docs/docs/prd/views-compliance/custody-accounts.md

 - Its multi select filter.
 - Values are : `Checking`, `Credit Card` & `Savings`.
 - Default value `All`.
 All account type will be selected.
+- When more than 2 types are selected, it shows count of selected types in filter.
+For e.g. when only two types are selected, dropdown shows `2 Account Types`.

 #### Active/Disposed filter

 - Values are: `All`, `Active` & `Disposed`
 - Default value `All`.
 All banking records will be selected.

 ### UI Rule

 Mockup of Families filter //TODO
 Mockup of Custody filter //TODO
 Mockup of Account Type filter //TODO
 Mockup of Active/Disposed filter //TODO